anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter04.rst

        steams.
      - `Kubernetes documentation <https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/>`__
      - Must
-   * - ra2.app.046
-     - If SELinux is used in the Pods of the CNF, the options used to escalate privileges should not be allowed.
-The options spec.securityContext.seLinuxOptions.type, spec.containers[*].securityContext.seLinuxOptions.type, spec.initContainers[*].securityContext.seLinuxOptions, and spec.ephemeralContainers[*].securityContext.seLinuxOptions.type must either be unset altogether or set to one of the following allowed values container_t, container_init_t, or container_kvm_t.
-     -
-     - Must
    * - ra2.app.047
      - The Pods of the CNF should not use the host ports.
 Using the host ports ties the CNF to a specific node, thereby making the CNF less portable and scalable.
+     -
+     - Must
+   * - ra2.app.048
+     - If SELinux is used in the Pods of the CNF, the options used to escalate privileges should not be allowed.
+The options spec.securityContext.seLinuxOptions.type, spec.containers[*].securityContext.seLinuxOptions.type, spec.initContainers[*].securityContext.seLinuxOptions, and spec.ephemeralContainers[*].securityContext.seLinuxOptions.type must either be unset altogether or set to one of the following allowed values container_t, container_init_t, or container_kvm_t.
      -
      - Must